versionpress/versionpress/CONTRIBUTING.md

 5. Someone from the core team **merges the pull request**, issue is closed and the branch can be deleted.

-A couple of side notes:
+A couple of notes:

-- Markdown files (README, docs etc.) can be **committed directly into `master`** if the changes don't need to be reviewed.
+- As noted above, small / safe changes don't need to undergo this whole process.
+For example, Markdown files can be **committed directly into `master`** if the changes don't need to be reviewed.
 - We used to use **rebasing** in the past – you can still see that in commits before April 2015 – but left it in favor of merging which is much more natural on GitHub.
 Plus, rebases [have their own issues](http://geekblog.oneandoneis2.org/index.php/2013/04/30/please-stay-away-from-rebase).
-- **Issues vs. pull requests**: most of the new improvements and features start as issues as they are quick to create and don't require a Git branch to begin with.
-Then there's usually a single PR agains the issue (sometimes more but that's relatively rare).
-However, issues and pull requests are almost the same thing on GitHub and it's no problem to start something (possibly simpler) directly as a PR.
-We're not religious about this.
+- **Issues vs. pull requests**: most of the new improvements and features start as issues as they are quick to create and don't require a Git branch.
+Then there's usually a single PR against the issue (sometimes more but that's relatively rare).
+However, issues and pull requests are almost the same thing on GitHub and it's not a problem to start something (possibly simpler) directly as a PR.

 ### License

 VersionPress is licensed under [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.txt).
+By contributing, you agree that your contributions will also be licensed under the same license.

 ### Style guides